hashicorp/packer/website/source/docs/builders/virtualbox-iso.html.md

 -   `floppy_dirs` (array of strings) - A list of directories to place onto the floppy disk recursively.
 This is similar to the `floppy_files` option except that the directory structure is preserved.
-This is useful for when your floppy disk includes drivers or if you just want to organize it's contents as a hierarchy.
+This is useful for when your floppy disk includes drivers or if you just want to organize its contents as a hierarchy.
 Wildcard characters (\*, ?, and \[\]) are allowed.

 -   `format` (string) - Either "ovf" or "ova", this specifies the output format